 In addition, if English is not your first language you must have a good standard of spoken English (equivalent to IELTS 6.5).

 We will discuss your academic qualifications and work experience to ensure they meet the UWL criteria of 48 UCAS points.
 If you do not meet this criteria, we may suggest courses that are not validated by the University of West London as an alternative.
 Students that join us after their twenty first birthday do not have to meet the minimum academic criteria, as they are regarded to be mature students.
 This can be discussed further during your interview.

 Following a successful interview a 25% deposit (£4,900) and a completed enrolment form will guarantee your place on the course.
-The remaining 75% of your fees are due prior to the course start.
 Where spaces are still available after the end of June (there is no closing date for course entries where spaces are available) the full fees are due on enrolment.
 If the course is full we would recommend being placed on the waiting list.
 We will contact people on the waiting list if a student asks to defer.

 Please see the dates of the next course in the course dates section located in the left sidebar.

 Please call our Enrolment Manager on 0208 579 9511 or email email@example.com to discuss your course needs, or to talk about the qualifications for entry.